ICTS Pilot Studies Awards

 Deadline: Monday, January 13, 2020

 Documents and information submitted in the Letter of Intent phase will transfer to the full application.
 Please update any changes that have been made since submission.
 All material must include the investigator’s name at the top right corner, and use a font no smaller than 11 pts, with margins no narrower than 0.5 inches.

 In addition to the materials from the LOI (updated if necessary) the application must include:

 - Suggested Reviewers

-- Lay Summary (2 pages max and 5-minute video) written content and video explaining project to a general/lay audience
+- Lay Summary (500 words max) written content explaining project to a general/non-scientist audience

 - Research Plan (5 pages max, plus references) must include:

 - Significance (be sure to address the translational potential of the project)